Sarafian/sarafian.github.io/_posts/2018-09-14-devops-vs-automation-culture-what-is.md

 ## Why DevOps?

 It is also very useful to understand the purpose of DevOps because the motivation sets the foundation for a better apprehension of the meaning and goal of DevOps.
-I'll use a quote from [The DEVOPS Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/) which I find that it offers the best summary of motivation.
+I'll use a quote from [The DevOps Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/) which I find that it offers the best summary of motivation.

 > DevOps benefits us all in the value stream, whether we are Dev, OPS, QA, InfoSec, Product Owners or customers.
 It brings joy back to developing great products, with fewer deathmatches.
 It enables humane working conditions with fewer weekends and missed holidays with our loved ones.
 It enables teams to work together to survive, learn, thrive, delight our customers and help our organization succeed.
 {:.text-center}